Andrew Hordes is a composer of modern

 Pappastavrou.
 He studied with the American composer Leo Smit (a student of Dimitri Kabalevsky) in Buffalo New York.
 While in Syracuse he also studied electronic music with Dr Franklin Morris (a

-Island.
-He now resides in the High Country in North Carolina and is working on a Master of fine arts degree in music compostion at the Vermont College of Fine Arts.
+now resides in the High Country in North Carolina and is working on a Master of fine arts degree in music compostion at the Vermont College of Fine Arts.

 The first CD entitled "Pianoworks" consists of ten original compositions recorded on his 1885 Steinway Model B. It is now available for